 Have you ever stopped questioning yourself what is so special about the process of writing an academic essay?
 Why do teachers force students of all ages to compose these papers?
-You can find an example of how to write an essay as well as ideas for your chosen topic.
+You can find an example of how to write an essay as well as ideas for your chosen best essay topic.

 What Is an Essay

 An essay is a short, non-fiction composition that contains details, descriptions, analysis, or arguments on the given topic or question.
 As a student, you may encounter such task in any discipline and at any academic level.
 The difference is that college and university students face more difficult types of essays like synthesis and argumentative than high school students.

 An essay can be written on many different issues.
 Middle school students often have to describe their summer vacation or past time while college students usually face the necessity to analyze particular scientific topics and persuade the readers of the truth of their arguments.
 Regarding the applicants, these guys have to impress the admission officers with the powerful personal statement.

 On the whole, these are the most popular samples of academic essays:

 - Cause & effects

 - Compare and contrast

 - Personal statement (a.k.a. application essay)